dubewarsagar/redhat/README.md

 Congradulations!
 You are done.
 You can now access gmail service using any Web browser with active internet connection.

 ## Acessing Gmails
-You have signed up to the gmail service, you can access your gmail account using any browser from any corner of the world!
+Once you have signed up to the gmail service, you can access your gmail account using any browser from any corner of the world!

 **To sign in to your gmail account:**
 1. Launch any available browser and navigate to [_Gmail URL_](https://mail.google.com).